EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/detailed-hydropower.md

 ### [Additional constraints](@id nodes-hydro-phil-con)

 In addition to the constraints describing the physical system, hydropower systems are subject to a wide range of regulatory constraints or self-imposed constraints.
-For example to preserve ecological conditions, facilitate multiple use of water ( such as for agriculture or recreation) or ensure safe operation before/during maintanance or in the high season for recreational acitivities in the water courses.
+For example, to preserve ecological conditions, facilitate multiple use of water (such as for agriculture or recreation), or ensure safe operation before/during maintanance or in the high season for recreational acitivities in the water courses.
-Often, such constraints boil down to a type of minimum, maximum or scheduling constraints.
+Often, such constraints can be translated into a schedule, or a minimum or maximum constraint.
 A general functionality has been implemented for adding such constraints to [`HydroReservoir`](@ref), [`HydroGate`](@ref), [`HydroGenerator`](@ref), and [`HydroPump`](@ref) nodes.
 The constraints are optional through the use of the **`data::Vector{Data}`** fields.

+!!! note "Constraint scaling"
+    Constraint inputs are given as values relative to a node capacity.
+For example, a constraint value 0.5 represents 50% of the node capacity.
+This makes the use of constraints in investment models possible where the capacity is not known ahead.

-- Minimum constraints [[MinConstraintType](@ref EnergyModelsRenewableProducers.MinConstraintType)]: hard constraints (absolute) or soft constraints (with a penalty for violation) that restricts the minimum of a variable to a given value (e.g., discharge, power, reservoir level)
+- Minimum constraints ([MinConstraintType](@ref EnergyModelsRenewableProducers.MinConstraintType)): hard constraints (absolute) or soft constraints (with a penalty for violation) that restricts the minimum of a variable to a given value (e.g., discharge, power, reservoir level)
-- Maximum constraints [[MaxConstraintType](@ref EnergyModelsRenewableProducers.MaxConstraintType)]: hard constraints (absolute) or soft constraints (with a penalty for violation) that restricts the maximum of a variable to a given value (e.g., discharge, power, reservoir level)
+- Maximum constraints ([MaxConstraintType](@ref EnergyModelsRenewableProducers.MaxConstraintType)): hard constraints (absolute) or soft constraints (with a penalty for violation) that restricts the maximum of a variable to a given value (e.g., discharge, power, reservoir level)
-- Schedule constraints [[ScheduleConstraintType](@ref EnergyModelsRenewableProducers.ScheduleConstraintType)]: hard constraints (absolute) or soft constraints (with a penalty for violation) that restricts a variable to a given value (e.g., discharge, power, reservoir level)
+- Schedule constraints ([ScheduleConstraintType](@ref EnergyModelsRenewableProducers.ScheduleConstraintType)): hard constraints (absolute) or soft constraints (with a penalty for violation) that restricts a variable to a given value (e.g., discharge, power, reservoir level)

 The min, max and schedule consttaints are subtypes of the abstract type [Constraint{T<:AbstractConstraintType}](@ref EnergyModelsRenewableProducers.Constraint), where new constraints types can be implemeted as subtypes.

 ### [End-value setting of water](@id nodes-hydro-phil-wv)

+Scheduling of large reservoirs typically require a method for valuating the future oportunity value of storing water beyond the optimization horizon.
+This will be included in the EMX receeding horizon package that is under development.

 # [Hydro reservoir node](@id nodes-hydro_reservoir)